QCaudron/repeater_roundabout/index.md

 Anyone with a ham radio license can participate !
 You don't even have to be local; stations may participate over Echolink, Allstar, or IRLP if they are available.

-> This page was last updated on Wednesday September 27 at 17:33.
+> This page was last updated on Friday September 29 at 11:03.

 ---